LoveSnowForever/learngit/learngit/readme.txt

-Git is the best software
+git is free software distributed under the GPL